 More information about the COVID-19 booster vaccine and who can get it is available at this link:

 People who should get the vaccine

 Some people are at greater risk from the effects of flu and should get the vaccine when offered it.
-There’s an increased risk if:
+There’s an increased risk if you:

-- you're aged 65 or over, even if you feel fit and healthy
+- are aged 50 or over, even if you feel fit and healthy

-- you live in a residential or nursing home
+- live in a residential or nursing home

-- you have an illness or underlying health condition (including children from 6 months of age)
+- have an illness or underlying health condition (including children from six months of age)

 The annual flu vaccination programme also includes:

 - pre-school children aged two years and over

 - children at primary school and secondary school (up to Year 12)